NSI-1ere/platformer/Platformer/readme.txt

-Program made by Eliot Bordier
+Program made by Eliot Bordier, Alaric Remy and Robin Texier

 Some bugs to fix :
  - Gameover screen